 Here are some common areas you will use your ONID account as a login:

-- ONID Webmail - Access to your email account
+- ONID Email at Google Apps for OSU - Access your email

 - Blackboard - Information and documents for your classes

 - Online Services - Class registration and records for students

 - ONID Settings - Main page where you can manage mail forwarding, spam, and other settings for your ONID account

 How do I manage my ONID Class Groups?

 As an instructor, you can visit lists.oregonstate.edu/classgroups/ to view, modify, and manage your Class Groups.